Search En menu en ClientConnect

 Most visited pages

-It’s crucial to understand how transitory and structural shocks unveil new investment needs and potentially call for public support measures.
+It’s crucial to understand how transitory and structural shocks change investment needs and when public intervention is required to address those shocks.
 Survey-based data can contribute to this understanding.
-In light of this and on top of its annual EIB Investment Survey, the EIB has deployed a special survey dedicated to supply chains, the Supply Chain Survey (SUCH).
+To delve into the issues further, the EIB has deployed a special survey dedicated to supply chains, the Supply Chain Survey (SUCH), in addition to its annual EIB Investment Survey, which collects firm-level data on overall investment trends.

 A data portal (soon to be released) contains the data gathered in these reports.